antononcube/Raku-Text-SubParsers/README-work.md

 ## Processing LLM outputs

-A primary motivation for creating this package is the post-processing the outputs of Large Language Models (LLMs), [AA1, AAp1, AAp2, AAp3].
+As it was mentioned above, the primary motivation for creating this package is the post-processing of the outputs of Large Language Models (LLMs), [AA1, AAp1, AAp2, AAp3].

 Here is an example of creating a LLM-function and its invocation over a string: